UBC-MDS/DSCI-532_2025_17_pharma_spend_dashboard/reports/m3_reflection.md

 ## Differences compared to initial proposal / sketch
+- The pie chart has been removed, as it conveyed redundant information with the bar chart
+- Radio buttons moved from the body to the left side bar

 ## Corner Cases
+- There is some missing data in the earlier years (1970s-1990s), which would make comparing averages 'unfair'.
+We will add a warning/disclaimer about it in the later milestone.

 ## Deviations from DSCI_531 best practices
 - We have attempted to adhere strictly to DSCI_531 best practices